-The length of the slab measured in profiles varies along strike between 220 and ≥ 500 km, with even the latter estimate, regarded as a minimum, given that in some profiles the positive anomalies continue below the 410 km discontinuity into the Mantle Transition Zone (e.g., profile 8 in Fig. 3A and profiles 6, 8, A and C in Appendix A).
-These lengths are not a reliable measure of the amount of subducted lithosphere, because the slabs appear to be highly deformed and, anyway, resolution decreases at such depths (Foulger, 2013).
-Nevertheless, the range of lengths overlaps with palinspastic estimates of the total width of the Alpine Tethyan domain and its continental margins in the Alps subducted between 84 and 35 Ma as measured in a NNW-SSE direction parallel to Adria-Europe convergence (350-400 km, Le Breton et al., 2021; van Hinsbergen et al., 2020; 500 km, Handy et al., 2010).
-An interesting implication of this overall consistency between subducted and seismically imaged lithosphere is that potentially more of the Alpine subduction is preserved in the mantle than hitherto believed.
-Based on earlier teleseismic tomography, Handy et al. (2010) estimated a deficit between subducted and imaged lithosphere of between 10 and 30%, depending on the contour intervals of positive P-wave anomalies used in their areal assessments of positive anomalies.
+The length of the slab measured in profiles varies along strike between 220 and $> 500 \, \text{km}$, with even the latter estimate regarded as a minimum given that in some profiles the positive anomalies continue below the 410 km discontinuity into the mantle transition zone (e.g. profile 8 in Fig. 3a and profiles 6, 8, A and C in Appendix A).
+These lengths are not a reliable measure of the amount of subducted lithosphere because the slabs appear to be highly deformed and, anyway, resolution decreases at such depths (Foulger, 2013).
+Nevertheless, the range of lengths overlaps with palinspastic estimates of the total width of the Alpine Tethyan domain and its continental margins in the Alps subducted between 80 84 and 35 Ma as measured in a NNW-SSE direction parallel to Adria-Europe convergence (350-400 km, Le Breton et al., 2021; van Hinsbergen et al., 2020; 500 km, Handy et al., 2010).
+An interesting implication of this overall consistency between subducted and seismically imaged lithosphere 85 is that potentially more of the Alpine subduction is preserved in the mantle than hitherto believed.
+Based on earlier teleseismic tomography, Handy et al. (2010) estimated a deficit between subducted and imaged lithosphere of between 10 % and 30 %, depending on the contour intervals of positive Pwave anomalies used in their areal assessments of positive anomalies.

-The steep northward dip of the part of the European slab beneath the Eastern Alps must have been acquired after southward subduction of the European lithosphere stopped in this part of the Alps.
-The youngest exhumed high-pressure rocks that are testimony to an exhumed subduction zone in this part of the Alps are found in the central Tauern Window (Gross et al., 2000) and the age of subduction-related metamorphism is estimated to be around 35-45 Ma (Kurz et al., 2008; Ratschbacher et al., 2004 and refs. therein).
-A younger age range for this metamorphism was proposed (32-35 Ma, allanite U-Pb, Smye et al. 2011; Lu-Hf, Nagel et al., 2013), but these are inconsistent with evidence for substantial exhumation of high-pressure units before the intrusion of the Periadriatic plutons and the onset of movements along the Periadriatic Fault System (Rosenberg, 2004).
-The 35-45 Ma age range for HP metamorphism certainly pre-dates indentation of the eastern Southern Alps along the Giudicarie Belt starting at around 23 Ma (Scharf et al., 2013).
-Hence, roll back and steepening of the European slab, followed by slab detachment and rotation of the detached Eastern Alps slab into a steeply N-dipping orientation most likely occurred sometime within the 39-23 Ma time interval, most likely at around 23 Ma according to geological evidence (e.g., Scharf et al., 2013).
-The mechanisms of such rotation and verticalization during opening of the Pannonian backarc behind the European slab subducting beneath the Eastern Carpathians are unclear.
-The slab might have been twisted while still attached to a descending slab relict beneath the Pannonian Basin (profile 5 in Fig. 5B; Dando et al., 2011).
-However, we favor reorientation of the slab by asthenospheric flow during or after northward Adriatic indentation and slab detachment in Neogene time (e.g., Ratschbacher et al., 1991; Favaro et al., 2017).
-The arcuate convexnorthward pattern of fast SKS directions beneath the Eastern Alps are suggestive of east-directed asthenospheric flow (e.g., Qorbani et al., 2015) and would be consistent with both of these interpretations.
+The steep northward dip of the part of the European slab beneath the eastern Alps must have been acquired after southward subduction of the European lithosphere stopped in this part of the Alps.
+The youngest exhumed high-pressure rocks that are testimony to an exhumed subduction zone in this part of the Alps are found in the central Tauern Window (Gross et al., 2000) and the age of subduction-related metamorphism is estimated to be around 35-45 Ma (Kurz et al., 100 2008; Ratschbacher et al., 2004, and references therein).
+A younger age range for this metamorphism was proposed (32-35 Ma, allanite U-Pb; Smye et al., 2011; Lu-Hf, Nagel et al., 2013), but these are inconsistent with evidence of substantial exhumation of high-pressure units before the intrusion of the periadriatic plutons and the onset of movements along the Periadriatic Fault System (Rosenberg, 2004).
+The 35- 45 Ma age range for HP metamorphism certainly pre-dates indentation of the eastern southern Alps along the Giudicarie Belt starting at around 23 Ma (Scharf et al., 2013).
+Hence, 5 roll-back and steepening of the European slab, followed by slab detachment and rotation of the detached eastern Alps slab into a steeply N-dipping orientation most likely occurred sometime within the 39-23 Ma time interval, most likely at around 23 Ma according to geological evidence (e.g. Scharf 10 et al., 2013).
+The mechanisms of such rotation and verticalization during the opening of the Pannonian back arc behind the European slab subducting beneath the Eastern Carpathians are unclear.
+The slab might have been twisted while still attached to a descending slab relict beneath the Pannonian 15 Basin (profile 5 in Fig. 5b; Dando et al., 2011).
+However, we favour reorientation of the slab by asthenospheric flow during or after northward Adriatic ntation and slab detachment in Neogene times (e.g. Ratschbacher et al., 1991; Favaro et al., 2017).
+The arcuate convex northward pattern 20 of fast SKS (split shear wave) directions beneath the eastern Alps is suggestive of east-directed asthenospheric flow (e.g. Qorbani et al., 2015) and would be consistent with both of these interpretations.